ydprtm/pc_control_tutorials/boost_asio_serial_tutorial/README.md

 1. [./sample_3/tcp.hpp](./sample_3/tcp.hpp)
 1. [./serial_sketch/serial_sketch.ino](./serial_sketch/serial_sketch.ino)

 The sample_1 sub-directory contains source code that shows you how to synchronously read and write data via serial port using RS-232.
 The sample_2 sub-directory contains source code that shows you how to asynchronously read and write data via a serial port using RS-232.
 The sample_3 sub-directory contains source code that shows you how to asyncrhonously read and write data via a serial port using RS-232 and a class structure.
 The activity_1, activity_2, and activity_3 sub-directories contain projects set-up for you to complete the tutorial's actvitities.
-The serial_sketch sub-directory contains the Arduino's program used to validate the tutorial's samples' functionality.
+The serial_sketch sub-directory contains an Arduino program used to validate the tutorial's samples' functionality.

 ### Windows